pret/pokered/README.md

 	- Version parity is done across prizes, using Blue's superior prices.
 	- New prizes across both versions include; Cubone, Blastyke, and Cactus.
 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage has been moved to Celadon Mart, over Take Down, which can still be obtained in Silph Co.
-- Press A beside surfable water, strength boulders or cut trees to use the HMs without needing to go into the Party menu,
+- Press A beside surfable water, strength boulders or cut trees to use the HMs without needing to go into the Party menu.
+- Running Shoes by holding B. Also works with the bike!
+Surf speed is also doubled.
+- Bag has capacity for 30 items.

 Bug Fixes
 ====